 Net Impact Central is proud of our community and annually awards chapters who have gone and above and beyond.
-With over 40% of our community achieving Gold Status, we are excited about the combined impact we can make as we strive to do more together!
+With over 35% of our community achieving Gold Status, we are excited about the combined impact we can make as we strive to do more together!
 Our top chapters compete for Chapter of the Year and star international chapters are selected to host as regional epi-centers of Net Impact’s mission around the globe.
 We take our work seriously and applaud our top chapters in helping us make Net Impact a stronger community.

-Gold status recognizes chapters which go above and beyond in providing their members with opportunities for make an impact in their community, learn and grow as individuals, and engage with the larger Net Impact community.
+Gold status recognizes chapters which go above and beyond in providing their members with opportunities to make an impact in their community, learn and grow as individuals, and engage with the larger Net Impact community.
 Gold chapters earn special benefits at the Net Impact Conference, recognition on Net Impact’s website, and consideration for Chapter of the Year.

-To achieve Gold status, chapters must fulfill all Net Impact requirements and earn 500 points from the list of options below:
+To achieve Gold status, chapters must fulfill all Net Impact requirements and earn 1000 points from the list of options below:

-Learn and Develop as a Chapter Leader by Attending Net Impact Central Events and Trainings
+Learn and Develop as a Chapter

-Participate in Net Impact Programs and Events
+Participate in Net Impact Programs, Events, and Community

-2018 - 2019 Chapters of the Year
+2019 - 2020 Chapters of the Year

-- Professional: Boston
+- Professional: San Francisco

-- International Student: University of Toronto, Rotman School of Management
+- International Student: University of Guelph, Graduate

-- International Professional: Bamenda, Cameroon
+- International Professional: Seoul, Korea

 International Hubs are strong Net Impact chapters outside the United States that act as regional centers by hosting chapter-led events and activities with other chapters in their region and by increasing the number of chapters in the area.
 The purpose of an International Hub is to create a greater sense of community for Chapters outside the United States and to increase Net Impact’s global impact.

-2018 - 2019 International Hubs
+2019 - 2020 International Hubs

 - Canada: University of Toronto, Rotman School of Management and York University, Schulich School of Business

 - East Africa: Strathmore University

-- West Africa: Bolifamba Professional
+- West Africa: Bolifamba, Cameroon